StarKRE22/Atomic/Docs/Elements/Actions/SceneActionsComposite.md

 > partially configured lists safe to use.

-There are several implementations of scene actions, depending on the number of arguments the actions take:
+There are several implementations of composite scene actions, depending on the number of arguments the actions take:

 - [SceneActionComposite](SceneActionComposite.md) — Non-generic version; works without parameters.
 - [SceneActionComposite&lt;T&gt;](SceneActionComposite%601.md) — Action that take one argument.